- 1991–1998, University of Kansas, Lawrence, Kans., PhD, English; dissertation: “Refiguring Historical Time: The Alternate History”

 - “An Interview with Denise Low.”
 Cottonwood 48 (fall 1993): 70–80, 97–98.

-- Various books and reviews published in the Science Fiction Research Association Review, Publishers Weekly, Science Fiction Studies, and Journal of the Fantastic in the Arts (samples available upon request).
+- Various book reviews published in the Science Fiction Research Association Review, Publishers Weekly, Science Fiction Studies, and Journal of the Fantastic in the Arts (samples available upon request).

 - “Academics, Ethics, and Private Fan Activities in Public Spaces,” with Kristina Busse, MiT 8, Cambridge, Mass., May 2013.